 What To Expect With This Program

-With a maximum of 30 students in the program, you know you’ll get that oft-touted one-on-one time with your professors, ensuring a quality experience and thorough education.
+With a maximum of 20 students in each cohort, you will get to work one-on-one with your professors, insuring a quality experience and thorough education.
 This program is also the first of its kind in the Upper Peninsula, where demand is especially high for behavior analysts.

 To apply for a graduate teaching assistantship in the Psychology Department, click here.

 To learn about the Behavior Education Assessment and Research Center, click here.